P-2the-inni/Image-To-Starbound-Converter/README.md

   - It currently is only working for Windows x64 but with enough request I might make it work for Linux or maybe even Mac if I'm feeling generous.<br>
   - Considering making an in-game previewer for the blocks to be pasted with an option tickbox on the in-game item interface.<br>
   - No gravity blocks included in the converter palette, might add them if people want (mentioned above). <br>
+  - Might add an option for the paste tool to control how quickly it places. <br>
+  - Considering text particles for each of the paste stages. <br>

 ## Change log